Law Bok Gow

 - Make sure to use long-grain rice flour for this recipe.
 Do not use short-grain, or glutinous, rice flour.

-- Optional Garnishes: add any or all of these garnishes to your law bok gow for a more flavorful experience.
+- Optional garnishes: add any or all of these garnishes to your law bok gow for a more flavorful experience.
 Lightly sauté the ingredients in some oil or lard and then stir them into the batter once they have cooled.

 - 3 scallions, finely chopped